Demands Are Both a Friend & a Foe

 - Rational Emotive Behavioral Therapy (REBT): List of Pages

-- REBT Is Deeper than CBT, CT, and other Counseling Theories
+- REBT Is Deeper than CBT, CT, & Other Counseling Theories

 - REBT’s 11 Irrational Beliefs